 Do you sleep like a log when it's time to hit the hay?
 Lucky you!

-If not, you may have explored supplementing with melatonin, a natural sleep support, to ensure a restful night's sleep
+If not, you may have explored supplementing with melatonin, a naturally occurring hormone that helps support a restful night's sleep.

 Many believe it's the secret answer to sleepless nights, but melatonin is more than just sleep support or a sleep supplement.

-If you are looking to support quality sleep, it's important to understand what melatonin is, what causes melatonin disruption, and what natural approaches you can use to help fall asleep at night.
+If you are looking to support quality sleep, it's important to understand what melatonin is, what can lead to melatonin disruption, and what simple steps you can take to help fall asleep at night.
 We don't want you to lose sleep over these questions—so let's dive in.

 What is Melatonin?

-While melatonin production and levels are very much bio-individual, the average person produces enough melatonin naturally when it comes time to hit the hay.
-But, of course, melatonin production can be disrupted.
+While melatonin production and levels are not one-size-fits-all, the average person produces enough melatonin naturally when it’s time for bed.
+However, melatonin production can still be disrupted.

-Another big element linked to melatonin disruption may be because we live in a world full of screens.
+Another factor linked to melatonin disruption may be that we live in a world full of screens.
 The blue light illuminated by our televisions, cell phones, and computer screens can impact circadian rhythm–a natural process that regulates the "sleep-wake cycle" and repeats every 24 hours.
-According to studies, blue light actually tricks your body into thinking it is daytime which means your body will not naturally signal that it's time for sleep.*
+According to studies, blue light actually tricks your body into thinking it is daytime, which means your body may not always naturally signal that it's time for sleep.

-Other factors contributing to sleep disruption could be our everyday habits and lifestyle, such as working odd hours, drinking caffeine late in the day, exercising close to bedtime, or being jet-lagged from travel.
+Other factors contributing to sleep disruption could be our everyday habits and lifestyle, such as working irregular hours, drinking caffeine late in the day, exercising close to bedtime, or being jet-lagged from travel.

 Can Melatonin Supplements Support Sleep?